usc-isi-i2/kgtk/docs/export/generate_mediawiki_jsons.md

 ### property-declaration-in-file

 If set to yes, besides reading properties from property file, the generator will read from the input stream to find new properties.
-The user MUST use `cat input.tsv input.tsv | kgtk generate_mediawiki_jsons`.
+The user MUST use `cat input.tsv input.tsv | kgtk generate-mediawiki-jsons`.

 ## How json generator handles different types of edges